Governing Board of the American Institute of Physics

 The Institute has before it a serious problem with respect to its cash balance which is occasioned by the existing deficit of nearly twenty-two thousand dollars but relieved to a considerable extent by the fact that subscriptions are collected mainly at the beginning of the year.”

-The Treasurer also submitted a tabulation of the estimated monthly cash posi8tion of the American Institute of Physics Incorporated through the year showing that the Institute will be unable to meet its bills after May 31st by amounts which will increase to $16,000 at the end of November.
+The Treasurer also submitted a tabulation of the estimated monthly cash position of the American Institute of Physics Incorporated through the year showing that on account of the standing deficit of nearly $22,000 the Institute will be unable to meet its bills after May 31st by amounts which will increase to $16,000 at the end of November.
 A copy of this tabulation is attached to the Minutes.